Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Introduction

-The first one is the geometry of PF.
-The geometry of PF of a MOP can be linear, convex, concave, degenerate, disconnected and mixed of the them.
-Representative MOPs reflecting this type of difficulty include ZDT\cite{Deb:1999kx}, F1-9 \cite{Li:2009vo} and DTLZ \cite{deb2005scalable}.
-The second one is the biased or unbiased search space.
-Representative MOPs in this category include MOP1-7 \cite{Liu:2014jb} and IMB1-14 \cite{Liu:2016jf}.
-The third one is the modality of objectives.
-The objectives of a MOP can be either uni-modal (DTLZ1 \cite{deb2005scalable}) or multi-modal (F8 \cite{Li:2009vo}).
-Objectives with multi-modal have multiple local optimal solutions which increase the likelihood of an algorithm being trapped in local optima.
-The high dimensionality of variable space and objective space are also critical features to define the difficulty of objectives.
-LSMOP1-9 \cite{Cheng:2016ca} have high dimensionality in the variable space.
-DTLZ \cite{deb2005scalable} and WFG \cite{huband2006review} have high dimensionality in the objective space.
+The first of these features is the geometry of the $PF$.
+The $PF$ of an MOP can be linear, convex, concave, degenerate, disconnected or a mixture of them.
+Representative benchmarking MOPs reflecting this type of difficulty include ZDT \citep{deb1999multi}, F1-9 \citep{li2009multiobjective} and DTLZ \citep{deb2005scalable}.
+The second feature is the biased or unbiased nature of the search space, which means whether an evenly distributed sample of decision vectors in the search space maps to an evenly distributed set of objective vectors in the objective space \citep{huband2006review}.
+Representative benchmarking MOPs with biased search spaces include MOP1-7 \citep{liu2014decomposition} and IMB1-14 \citep{Liu:2016jf}.
+The third feature is the modality of objectives.
+The objectives of an MOP can be either unimodal (for example, DTLZ1 \citep{deb2005scalable}) or multi-modal (for example, F8 \citep{li2009multiobjective}).
+Multi-modal objectives have multiple locally optimal solutions, which increases the likelihood of an algorithm being trapped in a local optimum.
+High dimensionality of variable space and objective space are also critical features in defining the difficulty of objectives.
+LSMOP1-9 \citep{Cheng:2016ca} have high dimensionality in the variable space.
+DTLZ \citep{deb2005scalable} and WFG \citep{huband2006review} have high dimensionality in the objective space.

 On the other hand, constraint functions in general greatly increase the difficulty of solving CMOPs.
-However, as far as we know, only several test suites (CTP\cite{deb2001multi}, CF\cite{zhang2008multiobjective}) are designed for CMOPs.
+However, as far as we know, only relatively few test suites (CTP \citep{deb2001multi}, CF \citep{zhang2008multiobjective}) have been designed for CMOPs.

-CTP test problems \cite{deb2001multi} are have the capability of adjusting the difficulty of the constraint functions.
-They offer two types of difficulties: the difficulty near the Pareto front and the difficulty in the entire search space.
-The test problem CTP1 gives the difficulty near the PF, because the constraint functions of CTP1 make the search region close to the Pareto front infeasible.
-Test problems CTP2-CTP8 provide an optimizer the difficulty in the entire search space.
+The CTP test problems \citep{deb2001multi} allow adjusting of the difficulty of the constraint functions.
+They offer two types of difficulties: the difficulty near the $PF$ and the difficulty in the entire search space.
+The test problem CTP1 gives difficulty near the $PF$, because the constraint functions of CTP1 make the search region near the Pareto front infeasible.
+Test problems CTP2-CTP8 provide difficulty for an optimizer throughout the search space.

-CF test problems \cite{zhang2008multiobjective} are also commonly used benchmarks, which provide two types of difficulties.
-For CF1-CF3 and CF8-CF10, their PFs are a part of their unconstrained PFs.
-The rest of CF test problems CF4-CF7 have difficulties near their PFs, and many constrained Pareto optimal points lie on some boundaries of the constraints.
+The CF test problems \citep{zhang2008multiobjective} are also commonly used benchmarks, and provide two types of difficulties.
+For CF1-CF3 and CF8-CF10, the $PFs$ are parts of their unconstrained $PFs$.
+The rest of the CF test problems CF4-CF7 have difficulties near their $PFs$, and many constrained Pareto-optimal points lie on constraint boundaries.